graalvm/simplelanguage/README.md

 This repository is licensed under the permissive UPL licence.
 Fork it to begin your own Truffle language.

+There are two branches - `master` which is compatible with the latest release of GraalVM, and `latest` which is compatible with the development version of GraalVM, which you will have to build yourself.

 ## Compiling

     mvn package